raspberrypilearning/software-guide/quickstart.md

-# Raspberry Pi software guide
+# Raspberry Pi Software Guide

 So you've got a Raspberry Pi, and you've made sure you have all the [physical equipment](https://www.raspberrypi.org/learning/hardware-guide) you need.
 Now what?
 It's time to get yourself an operating system and boot up your Raspberry Pi.